A Closer Look at Self-Supervised Lightweight Vision Transformers: Experimental Details

+We reimplement MoCo-v3 \citep{mocov3} with ViT-Tiny as encoder and largely follow the original setups.
+The default setting is in \cref{tbl:appdix-mocov3}.

-Furthermore, MoCo-v3 \cite{mocov3} observes that instability is a major issue that impacts self-supervised ViT training and causes mild degradation in accuracy, and a simple trick by adopting fixed random patch projection (the first layer of a ViT model) is proposed to improve stability in practice.
+\citet{mocov3} observes that instability is a major issue that impacts self-supervised ViT training and causes mild degradation in accuracy, and a simple trick by adopting fixed random patch projection (the first layer of a ViT model) is proposed to improve stability in practice.
 However, we find that stability is not the main issue for small networks.
-Higher performance is achieved in both fine-tuning and linear probing evaluation with a learned patch projection layer.
-Besides, we observe that no matter whether this first layer is random or learned, it always reduces a large amount of high-frequency signals in the ultimate pre-trained models, as shown in \cref{fig:appdix-fft-mocov3}.
+Higher performance is achieved with a learned patch projection layer.
+Thus, this technique is not used by default.